-Jennifer Berry Hawes is a member of the Watchdog and Public Service team who worked on the newspaper's Pulitzer-Prize winning investigation, "Till Death Do Us Part."
+Jennifer Berry Hawes is a Watchdog and Public Service team reporter who worked on the newspaper's Pulitzer-Prize winning investigation, "Till Death Do Us Part."

 In a day when partisan warfare and Twitter taunts can define the day’s public discourse, local newspapers like the Union County News provide something else.
 They bind people with the glue of shared community.

 Victoria Kelehear was 26 and pregnant when she got COVID-19.
 She almost didn't live to meet her baby girl.